.

 Weather and research needs can lead to changes in the daily schedule.
 We appreciate your cooperation and understanding.

 • Days 3–10: Each day will begin with a briefing to outline the day’s activities.
-At least half of each day will be spent at the research sites collecting data, while the remainder of the day will be used for sample processing and data entry.
+At least half of each day will be spent at the research sites collecting data, while the remainder will be used for sample processing and data entry.
 Depending on the tasks, we might make an evening trip to catch the sunset or take other excursions.
-There will normally be an evening briefing to review the day’s activities followed by a lecture or lab or data entry work.
+There will typically be an evening briefing to review the day’s activities, followed by a lecture, lab, or data entry work.
 On the last evening we’ll have a wrap-up seminar with an overview of the data, comments, recommendations, and discussion about the significance of your contributions to the overall research picture.

 • Day 11: Travel Day